cedmundo/deprecated-bee/README.md

-# Minigun
+# Beelang

-Another programming language created to learn about interpreters.
+Or just Bee, is another programming language created to learn about interpreters.
 This is a functional, statically and inferred typed programming language, the idea it's to incrementally add new features and make a fully-featured toy.

 ## Features